AMWA-TV/bcp-003/best-practice-tls-pki.md

 All Servers SHOULD support the following cipher suites, unless hardware limitations make this impractical.
+In such a case Servers SHOULD support the first four listed suites, which are used with ECDSA certificates.

+- Where resources are extremely limited, the mandatory suite above ensures interoperability.

 Servers SHOULD be configured to use the priority order listed:

 TLS\_ECDHE\_ECDSA\_WITH\_AES\_128\_GCM\_SHA256